joncursi/cheddur-whitepaper/whitepaper.md

 and our 4.5/5 rating
 [on Cheddur](https://www.cheddur.com/apps/cheddur).

-## Challenges & Observations
+## Cryptocurrency Ratings & Reviews

-Like most startups, the success of the Cheddur platform has also come with its fair share of challenges.
 We recognize that in 2018, a significant portion of the cryptocurrency projects on the market may be of low quality, or may even be outright scams.
-However, deciding *which* projects are scams and which projects are not is often a highly subjective process---at least before any acts of crime have been committed.
+While it is important to identify these projects as such, deciding *which* projects are scams and which projects are not is often a highly subjective process---at least before any acts of crime have been committed.

-Therefore, as a platform, we've chosen to neither be the judge nor jury over this decision, and to instead focus on the *facts*.
+Therefore, as a platform, we've chosen to neither be the judge nor jury over this decision, and to instead focus on *facts*.
 When it comes to listing coins and crypto apps on Cheddur, our goal is to be factually complete and to list new and interesting projects based on user demand and the facts that are available on the Internet.

-We believe that it is the responsibility of the cryptocurrency community---rather than a central authority---to collectively determine the quality of each project, and this is accomplished on Cheddur in the form of user ratings and reviews.
+Thus, in order to help newcomers steer clear of bad projects, we believe that it is the responsibility of the cryptocurrency community---rather than a central authority---to collectively determine the quality of each project.
+This is accomplished on Cheddur in the form of user ratings and reviews.

+## Challenges & Observations

-Having amassed over 2,500 cryptocurrency reviews on the platform, we've been able to spot a number of interesting challenges and observations:
+Having amassed over 2,500 cryptocurrency reviews on the platform (as of August 2018), we've identified a number of challenges with the current review system:

-1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold, or overly negative in their reviews of a "rival" projects[^fn12].
+1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold, or overly negative in their reviews of "rival" projects[^fn12].
-2. The developers of a cryptocurrency project cannot remove a user's review of their project if it abides by the
+2. The developers of a cryptocurrency project cannot remove a user's review of their project so long as it abides by the
 [Cheddur Content Guidelines](https://www.cheddur.com/about/guidelines).
-As a result, developers may resort to astroturfing[^fn13] or vote brigading[^fn14] in order to "drown out" critical reviews and/or fake their popularity on Cheddur.
+As a result, developers may resort to astroturfing[^fn13] or vote brigading[^fn14] in order to drown out critical reviews and/or fake their popularity on the platform.
-3. **Determining the quality of each review is paramount.** High-quality reviews should carry more weight towards a cryptocurrency project's overall rating then should spammy, low-quality reviews.
+3. **Determining the quality of each review is paramount.** High-quality reviews should carry more weight towards a cryptocurrency project's overall rating then spammy, low-quality reviews.

+From these challenges, we've been able to make a number of interesting
+observations:

-4. Quality is a subjective metric.
+1. Quality is a subjective metric.
 If the quality of a review can be determined through the up-votes (or lack thereof) it receives, the *quality* of the users who casted the up-votes is arguably more important than the *quantity* of users who casted votes.
-5. In order to properly calculate the quality of each user, a reputation system is needed.
+2. In order to properly calculate the quality of each user, a reputation system is needed.
 A user's reputation should dictate the amount of influence that user has within the network.
-6. Reputation cannot be an abundant resource that is freely available within the network.
+3. Reputation cannot be an abundant resource that is freely available within the network.
 An increase in a user's reputation must come at a cost to that user---either financial, or in the form of sweat equity.
-7. Reputation within the network should not easily be transferred or sold.
+Reputation within the network should not easily be transferred or sold.
-8. Rewards are needed to encourage users to acquire reputation and influence in the network through the creation and curating high-quality content.
+4. Rewards are needed to encourage users to acquire reputation and influence in the network through the creation and curating high-quality content.
 By the same token, penalties are needed to discourage users of influence from abusing it.
-9. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.
+5. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.